Krautrock revival hits Germany's music scene

-The term "Krautrock" was initially used as a derogatory term, yet quickly established among musicians and music lovers as the terminology for this authoritative branch of German style music.
+The term "Krautrock" was initially used as a derogatory term in the British music press, but quickly established itself among musicians and music lovers as the terminology for this significant branch of German music.

 The repetitive and hypnotic rhythms combined with the indomitable ferocity of legendary British guitarist David Maudsley aka Passage (1967-2021) exhibit affinities to psychedelic soundscapes with distinct German Krautrock and minimalist roots.